How To Find and Hire a Rock Star Executive Assistant

 • Competence with new technologies.
 They will likely have to learn several new software programs to be successful.

-Beyond these, your EA/EM candidate should have a certain level of “hard skills” as well.
-Qualified candidates need to be able to demonstrate a working knowledge of the following tools and skills.
+Beyond these, your candidate needs a certain level of “hard skills” as well.
+Qualified candidates need to be able to demonstrate a working knowledge of the following tools and skills:

 5 Top Hard Skills for an Executive Assistant